prototypdigital/skeletor/README.md

 focusPositionOffset?: number;
 /** Is the scrollview 100% in height or automatic.
 Defaults to auto. */ height?: "full" | "auto";
+/** Margins are applied to ScrollView style, paddings and gap to contentContainerStyle */ ...Spacing,
 ```

 #### Usage